-Remember that you’ll need the correct ceiling primer since the tiles are composed of polystyrene, and the primer may not work well if you choose the wrong product.
+Remember that you’ll need the correct ceiling primer that’s styrofoam-specific.
+Since the tiles are composed of polystyrene, the primer may not work well if you choose the wrong product designed for other surfaces.

-Get a water-based primer to get better adhesion to the paint.
-This will also help keep the paint from drying too quickly on your surface.
+Water-based primers are generally best suited for styrofoam ceiling tiles to get better adhesion to the paint.
+These will also help keep the paint from drying too quickly on your surface.

 When it comes to the paint quantity, you’ll need about a gallon of paint per 150-200 square feet of ceiling.

 Mix your paint in a five-gallon bucket, and use a roller or paintbrush to apply it in long, even strokes.
 Be sure to paint the sides of the tiles as well as the front surface.

 Take extra care to focus on areas where paint may drip or lines in the tile that a roller can’t cover.
 Use a brush to cover those areas.
 Or use an exact shade and finish of spray paint to cover the areas that are not easily accessible.

 Allow the first coat of paint to dry for at least three to four hours.

 Step 5) Touching up the tiles and adding additional coats

 After the paint has dried for a couple of hours, check the tiles for any areas that need a touch-up.

 If necessary, add a second coat of paint while paying extra attention to grooves and corners.
 Most likely, these are the spots you will miss.